Updated: May 18th, 2022

 Certain features of the Service may allow you to import information from third party services (“Third Party Services”).
 By requesting that Spiro import such information – you authorize Spiro to use your Third Party Service username and password to access the applicable Third Party Service Account.
 This authentication process is managed by the applicable Third Party Service provider.
 Spiro will not use your Third Party Service account credentials for any other purpose.

-Spiro’s use of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.
+Spiro use and transfer to any other app of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.

 Automatically Collected Information: